Minituff/nautical-backup/docs/advanced.md

 These exmaples used Docker Compose syntax.
-See the [Installation section](./installation.md#docker-compose-example) to fit them into your configutation.
+See the [Installation section](./installation.md#docker-compose-example) to fit them into your configuration.

 ## Alternative Source Directories
 Don't have all your container volumes in the same directory?
 That's okay, we can use Docker volume mappings to help.